*** 20th Anniversary: 2003 to 2023 ***

 https://www.mathsisfun.com/numbers/math-trainer-multiply.html

-I hope my visitors (and their children) have Search this site for fun learning with the math drills given in the links above.
-Cut-and-paste into your browser address bar and see how they work for you.
+I hope my visitors (and their kids) have fun learning math drills from the links above.
+Try cutting and pasting them into your browser address bar.

 Search this site for more math information now.